pommevilla/calc_mcn/readme.md

 This program automates the process of finding the meridional coloring number of a knot diagram.
 Instead of keeping track of colors, we keep track of whether or not a strand has been colored with a set.
 Then, a new strand can only be colored if the over-strand and under-strand that they are incident to at a crossing are already in this colored set.
 A *knot dictionary*, derived from the diagram's Gauss code, is used to keep track of which strands are incident to each other.

-Let gc be the Gauss code of a knot diagram D.  The outline of the program is:
+Let `gc` be the Gauss code of a knot diagram `D`.
+The outline of the program is:

 	1. Derive knot dictionary k_d from gc.
 	2. Pick 2 of the strands of D (represented by the keys of k_d) and attempt to 'color' the knot.
 	3. If the knot was 'colored', return 2.
 If not, repeat with all combinations of 2 strands.
 If a successful coloring is found, return 2.